The Scottish Oil Club Data Protection Policy

 We use the personal and corporate information you provide when joining as a member or when booking to an SOC event to enable completing those instructions and managing the information related to those functions.
 We do not release this information to Third Parties, other than with your permission (as described in this document) in the member directory.

-We use email header "reply-to" email addresses in your emails to reply to the email we receive as part of routine Scottish Oil Club business operations.
+We use email header "reply-to" email addresses in your emails to reply to the email we receive as part of routine The Scottish Oil Club business operations.
 We do not use these email addresses for any other purpose.
 Other than email addresses published in the Member Directory (with the member’s permission), these email addresses are not shared with third parties.
 When addressing emails, we minimise the use of “reply-all” to further reduce the proliferation of emails and email addresses to non-involved parties.
 We avoid using “BCC” emails and when used it is done only to inform someone else and help prevent those on the "to" and/or "cc" list needlessly “reply-all” to our emails.

 We collect and store your phone number for your membership for publishing in the Member Directory for other members to phone you if they chose.
 You can ask us to keep your phone number private and not put into the Member Directory.